Pelvic Floor Physiotherapy

 Vaginal birth is a trauma to the pelvic muscles, and much like if you had any other kind of muscle trauma, you need some rehab for your pelvic floor!
 Peeing even a single drop while you sneeze/cough/laugh/jump, pain during sex, a feeling of “fullness” in the pelvis, chronic low back pain; these are all signs that you probably need a pelvic floor physio.

 Even with a caesarean delivery, you still need a pelvic physio.
 The weight of your baby, fluid, placenta and uterus, all put strain on your pelvic floor and it will require rehab afterward.
 Heck, even if you feel great after having a baby, it’s worth having someone make sure that humpty dumpty has been put back together again.
+A pelvic floor specialist can help.

 Lastly, if you are considering returning to any kind of exercise after birth, it’s worth getting looked at to make sure that you’re good to go.
 We can help you make sure that all of your parts are where they belong and that you won’t do more harm than good with your baby bootcamp.